Alexander-Walker leads No. 9 Hokies past Wake Forest, 87-71

+Once the ninth-ranked Hokies got going against Wake Forest on Saturday, even with foul trouble and an unusually slow pace, their play suggested otherwise.

+“I thought we were much more us,” coach Buzz Williams said after the Hokies shot 57 percent, limited the Demon Deacons to sub-40 percent shooting and forced 16 turnovers in an 87-71 victory.

-BLACKSBURG, Va. — Nickeil Alexander-Walker scored 24 points and No. 9 Virginia Tech used a 14-4 first-half run to pull away from Wake Forest in an 87-71 victory Saturday.
+Nickeil Alexander-Walker scored 24 points and the Hokies used a 14-4 first-half run to pull away.

+“We fought through adversity.
+Guys were in foul trouble.
+We had to play different roles.
+I remember I was running the four for a little bit, but we just do a good job communicating with each other and doing what the team needs,” Alexander-Walker said.

+The Demon Deacons didn’t get closer than eight the rest of the way.

+“We had guys shoot the ball.
+We just didn’t make any,” Deacons coach Danny Manning said.
+His team was 18 for 48 (37.5 percent).

 Brandon Childress scored 18 of his 28 points in the second half for Wake Forest (8-9, 1-4).
 Childress was 7 of 12 from the field and the rest of the team was 11 of 36.
-Wake Forest lost despite a 38-22 edge in free-throw attempts.
+Wake Forest lost despite a 38-22 edge in free-throw attempts that Williams said killed the flow of the game.

+“It was hard to get in a rhythm of any sort,” he said.

 The Hokies’ lead was 53-44 early in the second half when Outlaw sparked an 11-0 run with a 3-pointer.
-Alexander-Walker and Outlaw added 3s in the burst, giving the Hokies a 64-44 lead with just over 12 minutes left.
+Alexander-Walker and Outlaw added 3s in the burst, giving the Hokies their largest lead at 64-44 with just over 12 minutes left.

-Virginia Tech was whistled for 24 fouls to the Demon Deacons’ 18.

 REF DOWN